 Snakes are one of the most wide-ranging animal species on the planet.
 They can inhabit a variety of habitats including deserts, grasslands, forests, wetlands, and even bodies of water.
 Snakes prefer warm climates and are found in the tropics and subtropics.
 They can also be found in temperate areas, though they tend to move to warmer areas during cold weather.
 In some areas, such as North America and Europe, snakes may hibernate during winter months.

-See also What is Swedish Vallhund Animal
+See also What is Sun Bear Animal

 Deserts are home to many species of snake including rattlesnakes, cobras, and garter snakes.
 These snakes help keep rodent populations in check and are important predators in their environment.
 Deserts provide an ideal habitat for snakes due to their hot temperatures and low moisture levels.